erictossell/erictossell/README.md

 # ![Hello there](hellothere.gif)

+Hi I'm Eric!
 I'm a diligent integration specialist with 4 years of experience in IT.
 I'm passionate about code, computing, and customized terminals.

 ## 📈 Github Stats